danluke2/software_defined_customization/README.md

     * Download and configure Ubuntu 20.04+ running kernel 5.11+

-    * View notes in Vagrantfile and setup.sh on how to configure VM for experiments
+    * View notes in Vagrantfile and setup.sh on how to configure VM for experiments and install Layer 4.5 module

 1) If changes to common variables are desired:

     * Update config.sh with new value to existing variable

-    * Execute config.sh to update all necessary files to relect the new value
+    * Execute config.sh to update all necessary files to reflect the new value

 ## Vagrant VM settings: